Let’s discuss a challenging parenting topic- teaching your children cell phone manners.

 Kids will not do so on their own.

-This is a difficult parenting task but I’m here to help you!
+This parenting task is difficult, but I’m here to help you!

 Here are the Golden Rules of Cell Phone Manners.
 These apply to all cell phone use (even texting, scrolling, etc.):

-- If you must use your phone in public, move away from other people.
+- If you must use your phone in public, move away from people.
 Don’t invade their personal space.

 - Your cell phone should not be visible at the dining table.
-Keep it in your pocket, your purse or leave it somewhere else.
+Keep it in your pocket or your purse, or leave it elsewhere.

 - When you’re in public, keep your ringer and notifications on silent.